COSMO-ORG/fieldextra-wiki/Planning.md

        (to use fieldextra as a tool to create a GRIB or NetCDF file, with the correct meta-information)
        > based on BLK_TABLE format (with possible adaptation if needed...)
+     + [-> 12.3.0] [jmb;1w;INCA] [issue #5]
+       New voper for PBL translation
+       > interpolation on a set of levels defined by an external HEIGHT field
+       > interpolation using an external reference topography
+       > interpolation using HPBL and HSL information
+       > interpolation using model lapse rate information
      + [1d;bap;request from Christoph Spirig] Support ECMWF monthly and seasonal forecasts
        > new bi-linear interpolation algorithm for location_to_gridpoint, taking